-How Does the Revenue Share Work for the Udemy for Business Program?
+How Does the Revenue Share Work for the Udemy Business Program?
 And How is it Reported on Instructor Revenue Reports?

-For detailed information on how instructors are paid for their inclusion in the Udemy for Business Collection please click here.
+For detailed information on how instructors are paid for their inclusion in the Udemy Business Collection please click here.

 For sales inquiries, please complete this form.

-As an instructor, you have the option to participate in the Udemy Deals Program.
-This allows Udemy to use marketing data to optimize your course's list price and discount range in different markets around the world.
+Instructors have the option to participate in the Udemy Deals Program.
+This allows Udemy to use marketing data to optimize your course's list price and offer your courses at a discount in different markets around the world.

 How courses' discount prices are determined during a promotion

 Udemy uses data science and economic modelling to determine each course's promotional price range.
-Hundreds of factors such as a course's category, length, and competitive context are used to generate an initial discount price range.
+Many factors such as a course's category, length, and competitive context are used to generate an initial discount price range.
 This range is then adjusted automatically in response to the course's sales performance at different price points and in different markets.
 The system takes into account both price and student conversion rates and seeks to maximize each course's revenue potential over time.